kestra-io/docs/content/docs/configuration/index.md

 Injecting OS environment variables is also a possible way to configure Kestra.
 These environment variables take precedence over configuration files that have been loaded.

-To populate an environment variable with the right property, replace any special character with `_` (underscore).
-Below a comprehensive table on how properties can be translated in variables.
+To populate an environment variable with the right property, replace any special characters with `_` (underscore).
+Below is a comprehensive table on how properties can be translated in variables.

 | Configuration Value | Resulting Properties                                                                                                               |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------|